-If you're thinking about visiting the Buckingham Palace Summer Opening, then you might like to stump up a bit more money and include a tour of the Buckingham Palace gardens as well.
+If you're thinking about visiting Buckingham Palace then you might like to stump up a bit more money and include a tour of the Buckingham Palace gardens as well.

 The Summer Opening allows you to see inside 19 of the State Rooms where all of the official functions are held.
 The self-guided tour begins in the Quadrangle and then enters the Grand Entrance and up the Grand Staircase to the Ball Supper Room and Ballroom (where they hold the investitures).